 It took a lot of personal inner convincing to decide to do that, and I still denied it’s efficacy and pretended I didn’t need it or rely on it.
 Only just now did I realize the value of that alarm.
 Let me explain.
 Here comes the myth.
 Productivity tools are for “others”, not me.
 Have I ever mentioned that I lack common sense?
 I do.

 I have always had a very strong belief in the power of the brain to process and handle numerous things, and in the abilities of my own mind and memory.
 I have always been able to do math in my head, recall the smallest details about things, keep track of what I need to do, where I need to be, what I spent that $2 on my statement last month, how to derive this or that formula, etc. without using anything other than my brain.
 Even without being incredibly organized, I have never missed a deadline and I’m rarely late for anything.
 I have always had an organizer that I wrote in but didn’t really use.
-And I never used an alarm clock till I met Mary.
+And I never used an alarm clock till very recently.
 That doesn’t mean I never forgot things or have super brain abilities, it just means I’ve always been able to get by and do pretty well without relying on calendars and gadgets, etc., which I thought were for ‘other’ people.

 But recently, I have found that these abilities have been fading.
 I don’t recall things as easily as I used to, I forget small details, I forget deadlines, sometimes I forget to punch in (which sucks for my paycheck), I seem to be more ‘absent minded’, etc. It alarmed me for a while because I thought I was becoming ‘stupid’ or something was going on biologically in my brain.
 And maybe something is.
 But I’ve also realized something else that’s going on.
 My brain is tired, exhausted.
 Completely wiped out.
 Between school, my on-the-side programming and web-dev projects that are thinking and processing intensive, the grind of daily life, the different stresses I’ve been under, my own internal processing of things (I tend to internalize and introspect a lot), lack of sleep (major insomnia happening lately), my brain can’t keep up.
 Whatever else is going on, things are foggy in my head because I’m exhausted.